-McCaffreys Touring To the Editor:
+McCaffreys Touring

 Our trip is going fine.
 Since seeing you in Michigan in August we have met School of Living people in Chicago, Madison.
 Wis., St. Louis and the Sons of Levi in Mansfield, Mo.
 Interest in School of Living is particularly strong among Catholic Worker families and college students.
 Students at University of Oklahoma, including a young priest and the nucleus for a nationwide intentional community of students, were impressed by the Community Newsletter, by Go Ahead and Live! and particularly by September A Way Out.
-Send more literature. . . .
-Wife Pat is well, baby growing and alert as breast-fed and non-drug babies are. - Barney McCaffrey, c/o Gebar, Bayview, Los Fresnos, Texas.
+Send more literature. . .
+Pat is well, baby growing and alert as breast-fed and non-drug babies are. - Barney McCaffrey, c/o Gebar, Bayview, Los Fresnos, Texas.

-Want Stove Item To the Editor:
+Want Stove Item